eburghar/rconfd/README.md

 interpreter](https://github.com/CertainLach/jrsonnet). `cconfd`, while working, was a failed attempt using stdc++17 and the [google/fruit](https://github.com/google/fruit) dependency injection library.
 It was way too hard to understand and maintain.
 I never managed to allocate resources to add the missing features or fix some obvious bugs.
-In contrast I implemented all features for rconfd in just 2 days.
+In contrast I ported all `cconfd` features for `rconfd` in just 2 days.

 Once you know rust, you are just forced to recognize that despite its iterations, c++ is just getting older, weirder and dustier. `rconfd` is way better than `cconfd` in every aspects: feature complete, faster, smarter,